definitivedrupal/dgd7/drupal/sites/all/modules/insert/README.txt

-// $Id: README.txt,v 1.4 2010/08/19 04:50:36 quicksketch Exp $

 Insert is a utility that makes inserting images and links to files into text areas or WYSIWYGs much easier.
-It adds a simple JavaScript-based button to FileField and ImageField widgets.
-When used with ImageField and ImageCache, images may be inserted into text areas with a specific Image style.
+It adds a simple JavaScript-based button to File and Image fields.
+Images may be inserted into text areas with a specific Image style.

 Insert was written by Nate Haug.